 Bring all reagents to room temperature before use.
 Wash Buffer - If crystals have formed in the concentrate, warm to room temperature and mix gently until the crystals have completely dissolved.
 Dilute 30 mL of Wash Buffer Concentrate into deionized or distilled water to prepare 750 mL of Wash Buffer.
-Standard - Reconstitute the Standard with 1.0 ml of Sample Diluent.
-This reconstitution produces a stock solution of 100 $\mu$ mol/L. Allow the standard to sit for about 10 minutes with gentle agitation prior to making serial dilutions (Making serial dilution in the wells directly is not permitted).
-The undiluted standard serves as the highest standard (100 $\mu$ mol/L).
-The Sample Diluent serves as the zero standard (0 $\mu$ mol/L). $\mu$ mol/L 100 50 25 12.5 6.25 3.12 1.56 0 Detection Reagent A and B - Dilute to the working concentration using Assay Diluent A or B (1:100), respectively.
+Standard - Reconstitute the Standard with 1.0 mL of Sample Diluent.
+This reconstitution produces a stock solution of 100 U/L. Allow the standard to sit for a minimum of 15 minutes with gentle agitation prior to making serial dilutions (Making serial dilution in the wells directly is not permitted).
+The undiluted standard serves as the high standard (100 U/L).
+The Sample Diluent serves as the zero standard (0 U/L).
+U/L 100 50 25 12.5 6.25 3.12 1.56 0 Detection Reagent A and B - Dilute to the working concentration using Assay Diluent A and B (1:100), respectively.